elasticio/csv-component/README.md

 Requirements:

-* The inbound message is an JSON Array of Object with identical structure;
+* The inbound message is an JSON Array of Objects with identical structure;
 * Each JSON object has plain structure without nested levels.
+Otherwise, the error message will be thrown: `Inbound message should be a plain Object.
+At least one of entries is not a primitive type`.

 The keys of an input JSON will be published as the header in the first row.
 For each incoming event, the value for each header will be `stringified` and written as the value